ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   auto_protect_datasets
-    Whether to assign the ADSP attribute for the connection.
+    Whether the user has the group\-ADSP attribute for the specific group connection.

-    Specifies whether RACF automatically protects data sets created by the user with discrete profiles.
+    Causes RACF to automatically create discrete profiles for permanent data sets created while the user is connected to the group.

+    This is independent of the system\-wide ADSP attribute (\ :emphasis:`access.auto\_protect\_datasets`\ ).

+    A user can have ADSP in one group but not in another.

     | **required**: False
     | **type**: bool